Dwight Gayle

-Dwight Devon Boyd Gayle (born 17 October 1989) is an English professional footballer who plays as a striker for EFL Championship club Stoke City.
+Dwight Devon Boyd Gayle (born 17 October 1989) is an English former professional footballer who played as a striker.

 Gayle played in the Arsenal academy as a youth, but was released in 2007, after which he began his career with Ryan of the Essex Olympian Football League.
 In subsequent seasons, he would work his way back up through the English football pyramid via stints at Stansted, Bishop's Stortford, Dagenham & Redbridge and Peterborough United, before establishing himself in the Premier League with Crystal Palace.
-In 2016, he signed for Newcastle United Where he spent six years scoring 34 goals in 122 games.
-Gayle joined Stoke City in July 2022.
+In 2016, he signed for Newcastle United where he spent six years scoring 34 goals in 122 games.
+Gayle joined Stoke City in July 2022 before leaving in February 2024.
+Later on in the month Gayle joined Derby County, being released in June 2024.
+Gayle joined Hibernian in September 2024 and retired at the end of the 2024–25 season.

 Career

 Early career

 Gayle was born in Walthamstow, London and attended Chingford Foundation School.
 He started his career with youth club Ridgeway Rovers and spent time with the Arsenal academy but was released at the age of 12 due to his height.
 After leaving Arsenal, Gayle concentrated on his education taking courses in carpentry and later got a job refurbishing offices.
 He played semi-professional football in the Essex Olympian Football League with Ryan, before moving up to join Essex Senior League club Stansted in 2009, where he went on to score 57 goals in the 2010–11 season.